localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 {{< img-simple src="you-are-not-logged-in.png" width=300 alt="A screenshot of the Authress React Starter Kit showing that you are not logged in">}}

 On the main page or in the navigation bar, you can now click on **Login**, and you will be immediately logged in and redirected to the main page.
-On this page, you can now see a valid user authentication session with the user profile highlighted Here you will notice, that because you are offline, there is no redirection to the authentication page.
+On this page, you can now see a valid user authentication session with the user profile highlighted.
+Here, you will notice because you are offline, there is no redirection to the authentication page.
 Once your app is deployed to production a customized login box will appear to complete the login process.

 Navigate to the LocalStack container logs to see the authentication APIs being triggered: